 Cool crust on wire rack and reduce oven temperature to 375ºF.

-In a large saucepan, whisk together sugar and cornstarch.
-Stir in milk.
+In a large saucepan, whisk together sugar, brown sugar, and cornstarch.
+Whisk in half and half.
 Bring mixture to a boil over medium heat, stirring frequently.
 Once it starts to boil, reduce heat slightly to a simmer.
 Cook and stir for 2 minutes, or until thickened.
 Remove from heat and immediately stir in butter and vanilla.

 Pour into par-baked crust and sprinkle filling with dusting of cinnamon.
 Bake for 20 minutes or until golden brown.
 Remove from oven and cool completely.
 Refrigerate for at least 1 hour.
 Store any leftovers in the refrigerator.